supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/skeletonize/README.md

 - **classes** - list of classes to apply transformation.
 Only classes with shape `bitmap` are allowed.
 - **method** - algorithm of processing.
 Available options: `skeletonization`, `medial_axis`, `thinning`.

+Each figure of selected classes will be reduced to 1 pixel wide representation.
+Each source mask (figure of shape "bitmap") produces one resulting mask (shape "bitmap").

+It uses scikit-image as a backend, so three methods of skeletonization are provided.
+For more information, look [here](https://scikit-image.org/docs/dev/auto_examples/edges/plot_skeleton.html).

+> For large images it may be not fast.

 ### Example

 <table>